A LAY INITIATIVE FORMED TO DEFEND

 Pope Francis in contrast believes implicitly that the liturgical reform of Paul VI is absolutely that mandated by the Second Vatican Council and that it can be and is the only “expression of the lex orandi of the Roman Rite”.

 Who is right?
 Both men thought the matter extremely important as did Paul VI.
 Paul VI thought the reform important enough to reject the verdict of the Synod of Bishops he summoned in 1967 to consider the new Mass.
 Benedict XVI considered it important enough to undo the restrictions which had prevailed upon the former liturgy for the previous forty years.
 Pope Francis thought it important enough to turn again.
 Presumably each thought the matter important enough to keep to their own counsel in the face of the contrary judgment of the previously reigning pontiff.
-As with Avignon and Vigilius the question is ultimately a matter of theological fact which passes beyond the power of mere prudence to “make it so”.
+As with Avignon and Vigilius, the question is ultimately a matter of theological fact which passes beyond the power of mere prudence to “make it so”.

 As the Catechism of the Catholic Church insists,